bdnorris/DES-340/lectures/lecture03-web-how.md

 Some clever people also figured out a way to make javascript send HTTP requests as well.
 This allows the transfer of data back and forth without the URL actually changing in your browser.
 This is how all of our modern web applications work.
 They're just really fancy websites with a lot of javascript.

-**Remember**, the files that make up a website might come from a server, but once they're in your browser, they're now on your computer or mobile device, the only thing that can change that is another HTTP request, or changing the URL.
+**Remember**, the files that make up a website might come from a server, but once they're in your browser, they're now on your computer or mobile device, the only thing that can change that is another HTTP request, either in the background with javascript, or by changing the URL in the browser.

 ## Conclusion